 CADTH is an international organization that discovers, evaluates, and summarizes information on medications, medical devices, testing, and procedures.
-It recently published a list of arising health technology developments that have the potential to have a profound impact on the future of medical care in Canada.
+It recently published a list of arising health technology developments that can have a profound impact on the future of medical care in Canada.

 Augmented reality technology is now also exploring different healthcare options for people suffering from a variety of ailments.
 A revolutionary contact lens that uses virtual reality to help people with poor or impaired vision see better has been made.

-Other inventions on the list make use of artificial intelligence to help medical professionals in detecting and treating ailments.
+Other inventions on the list use artificial intelligence to help medical professionals detect and treat ailments.
 One product examines MRI scans of the breast for anomalies that may indicate the existence of breast cancer.